-The skin is the largest organ in your body and forms a protective barrier against the environment.
+The skin is the largest organ in your body.
+It forms a protective barrier against the environment.

 The innermost layer of your skin consists of proteins, including collagen and elastin.
 Collagen, which makes up 80% of your skin’s structure, provides firmness and strength.
 Elastin provides elasticity and helps your skin stay tight.

-During weight gain, skin expands to make room for increased growth in the abdomen and other parts of the body.
+During weight gain, skin expands to make room for increased growth.
 Pregnancy is one example of this expansion.

-Skin expansion during pregnancy occurs over a few months’ time, and the expanded skin typically retracts within several months of the baby's birth.
+Skin expansion during pregnancy occurs over a few months’ time.
+The expanded skin typically retracts within several months of delivery.

-When skin has been significantly stretched and remains that way for a long period of time, collagen and elastin fibers become damaged.
-As a result, they lose some of their ability to retract (1).
+By contrast, when skin has been significantly stretched and remains that way for a long period of time, collagen and elastin fibers become damaged.
+As a result, they lose some of their ability to retract (

-Consequently, when someone loses a lot of weight, excess skin hangs from the body.
-In general, the greater the weight loss, the more pronounced the loose skin effect.
+Consequently, when you lose a lot of weight, excess skin may hang from the body.
+In general, the greater the weight loss, the more pronounced the effect of loose skin.

-Bottom Line: Skin stretched during significant weight gain often loses its ability to retract after weight loss due to damage to collagen, elastin and other components responsible for elasticity.
+Skin stretched during significant weight gain often loses its ability to retract after weight loss due to damage to collagen, elastin, and other components responsible for elasticity.

 Several factors contribute to loose skin following weight loss:

-- Length of time overweight: In general, the longer someone has been overweight or obese, the looser their skin will be after weight loss due to elastin and collagen loss.
+- Length of time.
+In general, the longer someone has had overweight or obesity, the looser their skin will be after weight loss due to elastin and collagen loss.

-- Amount of weight lost: Weight loss of 100 pounds (46 kg) or more typically results in a greater amount of hanging skin than more modest weight loss.
+- Amount of weight lost.
+Weight loss of 100 pounds (46 kg) or more typically results in a greater amount of loose skin than more moderate weight loss.

-- Age: Older skin has less collagen than younger skin and tends to be looser following weight loss (5).
+- Age.
+Older skin has less collagen than younger skin and tends to be looser following weight loss (

-- Sun exposure: Chronic sun exposure has been shown to reduce skin’s collagen and elastin production, which may contribute to loose skin (6, 7).
+- Sun exposure.
+Chronic sun exposure has been shown to reduce skin’s collagen and elastin production, which may contribute to loose skin (

-- Smoking: Smoking leads to a reduction in collagen production and damage to existing collagen, resulting in loose, sagging skin (8).
+- Smoking.
+Smoking leads to a reduction in collagen production and damage to existing collagen, resulting in loose, sagging skin (

-Bottom Line: Several factors affect loss of skin elasticity during weight changes, including age, genetics and the length of time someone has carried excess weight.
+Several factors affect loss of skin elasticity during weight changes, including age, genetics, and the length of time someone has carried excess weight.

-Loose skin due to massive weight loss may cause physical and emotional challenges:
+For some people, loose skin from a lot of weight loss may cause physical and emotional challenges:

-- Skin irritation and breakdown: One study found that of 124 people who requested plastic surgery to tighten skin after weight loss surgery, 44% had reported skin pain, ulcers or infections due to the loose skin (11).
+- Skin irritation and breakdown.
+One study found that of 124 people who requested plastic surgery to tighten skin after weight loss surgery, 44% had reported skin pain, ulcers, or infections due to the loose skin (

-- Poor body image: Loose skin from weight loss can have negative effects on body image and mood (12, 13).
+- Poor body image.
+Loose skin from weight loss may pose negative effects on body image and mood (

-Bottom Line: A number of problems may develop due to loose skin, including physical discomfort, limited mobility, skin breakdown and poor body image.
+A number of problems may develop due to loose skin, including physical discomfort, limited mobility, skin breakdown, and poor body image.

 The following natural remedies may improve skin strength and elasticity to some degree in people who have lost small to moderate amounts of weight.

-In addition to helping you burn more calories, an increase in muscle mass may also help improve the appearance of loose skin.
+While research isn’t currently available, it’s possible that an increase in muscle mass may help improve the appearance of loose skin.

 Collagen hydrolysate is very similar to gelatin.
-It is a processed form of the collagen found in the connective tissue of animals.
+It’s a processed form of the collagen found in the connective tissue of animals.